-This section standardizes the PHY/Link interface previously described in an informative annex of IEEE Std 1394-1995.
-It covers the protocol and signal timing.
-It does not cover specific operation of the PHY except for behavior with respect to this interface.
+This section standardizes the PHY/link interface previously described in an informative annex of IEEE Std 1394-1995.
+It specifies the protocol and signal timing.
+It does not describe specific operation of the PHY except for behavior with respect to this interface.

 The interface specified in this section is a scalable method to connect one Serial Bus link chip to one Serial Bus PHY chip.
-The width of the data bus scales with the highest speed both chips can support, using two signals per 100 Mbps.
-The clock rate of the signals at this interface remains constant, independent of speed, and supports isolation for implementations where it is desirable.
+It supports data rates of S25 and S50 in the backplane environment and S100, S200 and S400 in the cable environment.
+The width of the data bus scales with Serial Bus speed: two signals support speeds up to 100 Mbps while at faster speeds a total of two signals per 100 Mbps are necessary.
+The clock rate of the signals at this interface remains constant, independent of Serial Bus speed.
+The interface permits isolation for implementations where it is desirable.

-The interface may be used to transmit data, receive data or status, or issue requests.
+The interface may be used by the link to transmit data, receive data or status, or issue requests.
 The link makes requests of the PHY via the dedicated LReq signal.
 In response, the PHY may transfer control of the bidirectional signals to the link.
 At all other times the PHY controls the bidirectional signals.

-Figure 5-1 - Discrete PHY/Link interface
+Figure 5-1 - Discrete PHY/link interface

-Discrete PHY implementations shall support all of the PHY signals shown in figure 5-1.
-Discrete link implementations shall implement D[0:7], Ctl[0:1], LReq and SClk.
-Link support for the other signals is optional.
-These signals are described by table 5-1.
+With the exception of D[0:7], Discrete PHY implementations shall support all of the PHY signals shown in figure 5-1.
+The number of data bits implemented depends upon the maximum speed supported by the PHY.
+Discrete link implementations shall support D[0:n], Ctl[0:1], LReq and SClk; link support for the other signals is optional.
+For both PHY and link, the number of data bits implemented, n, depends upon the maximum speed supported: D[0:1] for S100 and slower, D[0:3] for S200 and D[0:7] for S400.
+The PHY/link interface signals are described in table 5-1.